biodiversity-specimen-data/specimen-data-use-case/README.md

 We anticipate that users will engage with this repository in several key ways, as described in the diagram and text below.

 ![repo-schema-v3](repo-schema-v3.jpg)

-### Sources for specimen data

-Interested in where you can get biodiversity specimen data, we complied a table of [biodiversity data aggregators here](https://biodiversity-specimen-data.github.io/specimen-data-use-case/AggregatorsTable)!

 ### View biodiversity specimen data use cases and technical solutions